Breadcrumbs

 keyword

 Search term (character string).
-The PDF document is searched for this search term and the coordinates of the first hit location are returned.
+The PDF document is searched for this keyword and the coordinates of the first occurrence are returned.
 It must be an individual character string (without spaces) and must be surrounded by double inverted commas.
 All pages are searched.

 String